tableau/extensions-api/docs/trex_release-notes.md

 #### Updates to the UI namespace

  This preview release introduces more options for the UI namespace.
 You can now control the initial sizing (height, width) of a modal dialog box (or *popup*).
-The modal dialog itself can be running an extension.
+The modal dialog itself is an extension.
 Using the `displayDialogAsync()` and `closeDialog()` methods you can pass payloads between the calling extension and the extension running in the modal dialog box.
 For an example of how you can use the UI namespace to create a configuration dialog box, see the [UINamepace](https://github.com/tableau/extensions-api/tree/master/Samples/UINamepace?=target="_blank") sample.
 The sample also shows how to use the settings event to capture the new configuration.
 The sample source code has extensive comments that describe how to use these new features in the Extensions API.

 - New sample: [UINamepace](https://github.com/tableau/extensions-api/tree/master/Samples/UINamepace?=target="_blank")